Gravity versus astrophysics in black hole images and photon rings: Equatorial emissions and spherically symmetric space-times: Schwarzschild image features and observables

 As mentioned above, these circular orbits are unstable: at the slightest perturbation, the photon initially at $\tilde{r}$ either falls inside the event horizon or it escapes to infinity.
-The region of the spacetime spanned by all the circular photon orbits is called the photon sphere\footnote{For Kerr BHs we talk of spherical orbits and photon shell \citep{teo2003spherical}.}.
-A photon winds more and more times, clockwise or anticlockwise according to the sign of $\lambda$, as it approaches the photon sphere, where geodesics loop indefinitely.
+The region of the space-time spanned by all the circular photon orbits is called the photon sphere.\footnote{For Kerr black holes we talk of spherical orbits and photon shell \citep{teo2003spherical}.} A photon winds more and more times, clockwise or anticlockwise according to the sign of $\lambda$, as it approaches the photon sphere, where geodesics loop indefinitely.